 - Click Add to open the New Compute Policy Wizard.

-- Fill in the policy Name and Description, then use the VM tag drop-down control to choose the VM category to which the policy applies.
+- Provide a Description of the policy, then use the VM tag drop-down control to choose the VM category to which the policy applies.

 - Click Create to create the policy.